 2018 will bring exciting change in the banking sector.
 This will be a year in which new regulations and new ideologies will cement their presence in finance, and the customer will continue to rule the roost.
 A year of optimizing experiences, revamping our digital offering and taking banking to the underserved segments of the world.

-Not for the faint of heart, but banks would be wise to add a few of these to their resolution list!
+Not for the faint of heart, but given the banking trends for 2018, banks would be wise to add a few of these to their resolution list!

 A for Anticipatory Design

 We’re all about personalization, and are firm believers in creating the ultimate user experience based on artificial intelligence and machine learning, understanding the customer from behind the scenes.